extester/carbon/README.md

 #### License

-The Carbon Framework is licensed under apache 2.0 license.
+The Carbon Framework is licensed under the apache 2.0 license.